Arun-g03/Gym-App/Information/CoreParts.md

 2. **Backlog Updates**:
    - As user stories are completed, update the backlog by moving tasks to the "Done" column.
-   - Prioritize new or remaining user stories based on customer or business needs.
+   - Prioritise new or remaining user stories based on customer or business needs.

 3. **Deliverables**:
    - Provide screenshots or code snippets showing the progress at the end of each sprint.